Cornish engine: Development

-Preserved Cornish engines
+Preservation

 Several Cornish engines are preserved in England.
 The London Museum of Water & Steam has the largest collection of Cornish engines in the world.
 At Crofton Pumping Station, in Wiltshire are two Cornish engines, one of which (the 1812 Boulton and Watt) is the "oldest working beam engine in the world still in its original engine house and capable of actually doing the job for which it was installed", that of pumping water to the summit pound of the Kennet and Avon Canal.
 Two examples also survive at the Cornish Mines and Engines museum on the site of East Pool mine near the town of Pool, Cornwall.

 Another example is at Poldark Mine at Trenear, Cornwall – a Harvey of Hayle Cornish Beam Engine from about 1840–1850, originally employed at Bunny Tin Mine and later at Greensplat China Clay Pit, both near St Austell.
 It no longer works as a steam engine but is instead moved by a hydraulic mechanism.
 In use at Greensplat until 1959, it is the last Cornish engine to have worked commercially in Cornwall.
 It was moved to Poldark in 1972.

 The Cruquius pumping station in the Netherlands contains a Cornish engine with the largest diameter cylinder ever built for a Cornish engine, at 3.5 m diameter.
 The engine, which was built by Harvey & Co in Hayle, Cornwall, has eight beams connected to the one cylinder, each beam driving a single pump.
 The engine was restored to working order between 1985 and 2000, although it is now operated by an oil-filled hydraulic system, since restoration to steam operation was not viable.

+The 1879 pair of engines preserved at Dalton Pumping Station in County Durham were the only Cornish Engines designed to run on superheated steam.
+One of the last Cornish engines to be built was installed at the Dorothea Slate Quarry in 1904, where it remains within its engine house.

 The Cornish Engines Preservation Committee, an early industrial archaeology organisation, was formed in 1935 to preserve the Levant winding engine.
-The Committee was later re-named for Richard Trevithick.
+The committee was later renamed for Richard Trevithick.
 They acquired another winding engine and two pumping engines.
 They publish a newsletter, a journal and many books on Cornish engines, the mining industry, engineers, and other industrial archaeological topics.